Pylons/pyramid/docs/narr/hooks.rst

 .. code-block:: python
    :linenos:

-   from repoze.bfg.chameleon_zpt import render_template_to_response
+   from pyramid.chameleon_zpt import render_template_to_response

    def forbidden_view(request):
        return render_template_to_response('templates/login_form.pt')

 .. note:: When a forbidden view callable is invoked, it is passed a :term:`request`.
-The ``exception`` attribute of the request will be an instance of the :exc:`repoze.bfg.exceptions.Forbidden` exception that caused the forbidden view to be called.
+The ``exception`` attribute of the request will be an instance of the :exc:`pyramid.exceptions.Forbidden` exception that caused the forbidden view to be called.
 The value of ``request.exception.args[0]`` will be a value explaining why the forbidden was raised.
 This message will be different when the